 The first person to both sail around the UK (albeit using the Forth and Clyde Canal) and write a book about it was the slightly deranged Lieutenant E Middleton, writes Charles Warlow.

-He was a classing winger, pompous with it, but brave (verging on the foodhardy) to manage single-handed back in 1869.
+He was a classing winger, pompous with it, but brave (verging on the foodhardy) to manage single-handed cruising back in 1869.

-I have done the trip twice – in each direction – and as well as suggesting you read as many books as possible by others who also sailed around Britain, these are my own 12 top tips.
+I have done the trip twice – in each direction – and as well as suggesting you read as many books as possible by others who have also sailed around Britain, these are my own 12 top tips.

 1. Do not – repeat, not – go through the Caledonian Canal, because if you do you will miss probably the best part of the trip, most of the west coast of Scotland and the Hebrides, as well as all of Orkney and Shetland.